Hridayam: Box office

-The film was a commercial blockbuster and earned more than ₹50 crore at the box office.
+The film was a commercial success and earned more than ₹50 crore at the box office.

 Critical response

-It received mostly positive reviews from critics.
+It received generally positive reviews from critics.
 Rating 3 out of 5 stars, The New Indian Express said that "Vineeth Sreenivasan has structured Hridayam in a way that makes it seem like you're watching two feel-good films for the price of one", and that the film has a therapeutic quality that "makes you feel less embarrassed about the awkward, foolish things you did in the past", and "as a coming-of-age drama, Hridayam is to Vineeth Sreenivasan what Premam was to Alphonse Puthren.
 (If given a choice, I would easily pick Hridayam over Premam).
 It's one of those films I wanted to hug once the end credits started rolling", also praised the casting.
 The Times of India gave a rating of 3.5 on 5 and wrote "Hridayam tries to give a realistic, coming-of-age depiction of a Malayali's campus life in Chennai and those who have done engineering in the city might connect with it the best, thanks to the different moods, flavours and vibes of the city woven into the narrative in a hearty manner ...
 The movie has an interesting emotional core, brought out by performances of Pranav, Darshana and others, which makes gentle tugs at the viewers' heartstrings".
 The Week also rated 3.5 out of 5, called it "a coming-of-age drama high on emotions" and stated that "Vineeth Srinivasan is back with a feel-good, new-age drama that most youngsters can relate to ...
 Arun is safe in the hands of Pranav, who has indeed grown as an actor", also praised the music and cinematography.